-For some people, quiche makes a hearty breakfast or the perfect brunch fare but for those who call the Alsace-Lorraine region along the French-German border home, quiche is rarely eaten for breakfast.
+For some people, quiche makes a hearty breakfast or the perfect brunch fare.
+But, for those who call the Alsace-Lorraine region along the French-German border home, quiche is rarely eaten for breakfast.
 While Alsatian cuisine can be found in larger cities across France, you’ll discover a unique blend of cultures, languages and cuisines with a visit to Metz or Strasbourg.
-Here, I found a number of quiche variations in cafés or charcuteries and discovered that locals mostly eat quiche with a side salad for lunch or lighter late meal.
+Here, you will find a number of quiche variations in cafés, bistros or charcuteries.
+You’ll often find locals ordering quiche, often accompanied by a side salad, for lunch or lighter late meal.

 - 1 unbaked 9-inch single crust pie